Menu

 • Valuation fees

-What can you really afford as a deposit?
+What can you afford as a deposit?

 When considering what you can afford to pay as a deposit, always factor in the associated costs that need to be paid upfront and if there are any fees that you plan to add to the amount you’re borrowing; remember that those will affect the total amount you can borrow.
-As an example, if you need to pay a 1% exit fee on an existing mortgage to release equity from your home through a remortgage that could add thousands to the amount you’re borrowing.
+For example, if you need to pay a 1% exit fee on an existing mortgage to release equity from your home through a remortgage, that could add thousands to the amount you’re borrowing.

 Organise all the documents you will need